French ship Pourquoi Pas? (2005): Notable missions

 Pourquoi Pas ? has been used for the 2007 deployment and connection operations for the ANTARES neutrino telescope.
 In 2008, Pourquoi Pas ? was used for the initial testing and operations of the PERISCOP, a pressurized deep sea fish recovery device.
 In June 2009, she was used to assist the recovery of Air France Flight 447.
 In November 2020, the ship was used to find the wreckage of an Aquilon fighter jet that had disappeared in June 1960.
 In April 2024, scientists on board the Pourquoi Pas ? discovered 6 new seamounts in the North Pacific off Mexico.
+In 2026, it helped located barrels of nuclear waste that had been abandoned in the Atlantic Ocean.